Second Battle of Saorgio: Results

 The French seized Saorgio on 28 April after Colli withdrew.
 He abandoned the Col de Tende and retreated to Limone Piemonte, just north of the pass.
 In early May, Colli fell back to Borgo San Dalmazzo near the fortress of Cuneo.
 On the coast, the French advanced to seize Albenga and Loano.
 General of Division François Macquard occupied the Col de Tende, while farther east Masséna deployed his troops to hold the ridges between Ormea and Loano.
 In the fighting near Saorge, historian Digby Smith stated French losses as 1,500 killed and wounded, while the allied casualties numbered 2,800.
-Losses for the other battles are not given.
+Losses for the other battles were not given.

 Bonaparte and the representatives on mission proposed a new operation to exploit the victory, but it was vetoed by Lazare Carnot.
 The defeat shocked the Austrians and Sardinians into signing a treaty on 29 May.
 The Sardinians promised to hold the Alpine passes while the Austrians pledged to defend the coast.
 The next action in the area was the First Battle of Dego on 21 September 1794.